Our top 5 Amazon deals this week - National | Globalnews.ca

 Looking to shop discounts?

 Read on for our top five deals of the week from Amazon Canada.
-Save big on Philips, AeroGarden, Zwilling and more coveted brand items.
+Save big on Gillette, Cetaphil, Joico and more coveted brand items.

-Now at a great price, this Philips air purifier works well in bedrooms and small spaces, removing 99.99 per cent of tiny airborne particles.
-It’s also very quiet when on sleep mode, so it won’t disturb you overnight, and there’s an easy colour-ring system that displays air quality in real time.
+Get a fresh shave with this advanced body groomer by Mangroomer.
+Trim both long and short body hair effortlessly with the double-sided trimmer/foil blade head, while the body trimmer side offers 8 settings for precise trimming.
+Enjoy the flexibility of wet and dry usage, and benefit from the long-lasting lithium MAX PLUS+ battery for extended grooming sessions.

-If you want to try growing herbs indoors for the first time, you can start with this AeroGarden.
-It tells you when to add water, reminds you to add plant food and will even control the grow lights based on your plant’s needs.
-Plant up to six plants including basil, parsley, mint, dill and thyme all at the same time.
-The best part is there is no soil, so it’s mess-free.
+This advanced three-in-one Cetaphil lotion combines facial hydration, shine control, and SPF 30 in one convenient product.
+With broad-spectrum UVA/UVB protection and Zinc Gluconate to absorb excess oil, achieve a matte finish while replenishing your skin’s moisture barrier.
+Lightweight and non-greasy, this lotion absorbs quickly, providing long-lasting hydration without clogging pores.

 Comments